varun-d/personal-assistant/data/nlu.md

 - am I talking to a human?
 - who made you?
 - who created you?
+- main menu
+- go to menu
+- what else can you do?
+- who am I talking to?

 ## intent:insult
 - fuck you